-Pat steak strips dry, and season all over with taco seasoning and a pinch of salt.
+Separate steak strips into a single layer and pat dry.
+Season all over with taco seasoning and a pinch of salt.

 Make the Pico de Gallo

-In a mixing bowl, combine tomato, half the cilantro (reserve remaining for filling), ¼ tsp. salt, and a pinch of pepper.
+In a mixing bowl, combine tomato, half the cilantro (reserve remaining for filling), a pinch of salt and pepper.
 Set aside.

 Start the Filling

 Place a large non-stick pan over medium-high heat and add 2 tsp. olive oil.
-Add steak strips to hot pan and cook until browned, 3-5 minutes.
+Add steak strips to hot pan and stir occasionally until no pink remains, 4-6 minutes.